SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/smooth.md

 ===

-The effect of paying attention to autocorrelation is subtle, but it is noticable and had the expected effect in tract 5800.
+The effect of paying attention to autocorrelation is subtle, but it is noticeable and had the expected effect in tract 5800.
 The pred_ppm value is a little higher than the average.